 Dear Mohan Shashank,

-Before I wrote my comments, I had gone through the PPT that you had attached.
-Business planning subject is close to my heart.
-I have given consulting services to my client in the Gulf who wanted to make a business plan for selling hearing aid instruments.
+Before I wrote my comments, I went through the PPT that you had attached.
+The subject of business planning is close to my heart.
+I have provided consulting services to my client in the Gulf, who wanted to create a business plan for selling hearing aid instruments.
 Please read my paragraph-wise comments in blue font.

-Please note that this is just a sample and a glimpse of the Business plan which is more useful to the people who are doing their MBA and cannot be taken as a whole plan that is going to be helpful for an entrepreneur.
+Please note that this is just a sample and a glimpse of the business plan, which is more useful to people who are doing their MBA and cannot be taken as a complete plan that is going to be helpful for an entrepreneur.

 Whether sample or otherwise, the structure of the business plan does not change.
 The average business plan has the following components: